Understanding the Meaning of Over / Under Betting

 |Team G vs Team H||Odds of 2.00||Odds of 1.80||72|

-As you can see, the over and under numbers are the same for each game – 2.5; however, as opposed to the previous example, the odds are different for each number.
-They show the likelihood of the actual number being higher or lower than 2.5 in the bookmaker’s view.
+As you can see, the over and under numbers are the same for each game – 2.5.
+However, as opposed to the previous example, the odds are different for each number.
+They show the likelihood of the actual number being higher or lower than 2.5 in the gambling operator’s view.

 Varying Odds and Over/Under Bets at Soccer